gares/iris/ProofMode.md

   which causes `done` to be called to close the goal.

 - `[$]` : solve the premise by framing.
-It will first repeatedly frame the spatial hypotheses, and then repeatedly frame the persistent hypotheses.
+It will first repeatedly frame the spatial hypotheses, and then repeatedly frame the intuitionistic hypotheses.
   Spatial hypothesis that are not framed are carried over to the subsequent goal.
 - `[> $]` : like the above pattern, but this pattern can only be used if the goal is a modality `M`, in which case the goal for the premise will be wrapped in the modality `M` before framing.
 - `[# $]` : solve the persistent premise by framing.
-It will first repeatedly frame the spatial hypotheses, and then repeatedly frame the persistent hypotheses.
+It will first repeatedly frame the spatial hypotheses, and then repeatedly frame the intuitionistic hypotheses.
 This pattern does not consume any hypotheses.

 For example, given: